-As the number of lone workers in the Uk increases, they need to be aware of the rules and regulation of using lone worker protection systems while driving – as using a solution that is not handsfree may be breaking the law.
+As the number of lone workers in the UK increases, they need to be aware of the rules and regulations of using lone worker protection systems while driving – as using a solution that is not handsfree may be breaking the law.

 What are the new laws and how will they affect you?

 The updated legislation means you can now be prosecuted for the following smartphone actions while behind the wheel of a car or riding a motorbike:

 - Sending a text message (including WhatsApp messaging and emails)

 - Taking photos

 This means that using any lone worker device that is not handsfree, is breaking the law.
 The law still applies if you’re: